maxkueng/ediplug/README.md

 Holds information about the device.

  - `vendor: string`: Name of the vendor of the plug.
-Is is probably always "Edimax" but who knows.
+This is probably always "Edimax" but who knows.
  - `model: string`: Model name of the plug.
 For example: "SP2101W_V2".
  - `fwVersion: string`: Version of the firmware running on the plug.